lunchbag/hugo-blog/content/posts/new-beginnings.md

 4. You want access to pre-vetted, on-demand resources in areas you're not as well-versed in to help you get to the next level of your business.

 If you resonated with any of the above, let us know through this [Typeform](https://sb8ymec79d1.typeform.com/to/IhqBPWkh) or subscribe below to stay updated on Picnic Collective.
 We are also accepting founding Picnic Collective member donations for those who want to secure their interest and have some influence or insight on how Picnic Collective will be run.
 I am also opening my calendar up for some meet & greets with some of you who are willing to share your story or ideas with me!

+_Include part about, it's also for you if you haven't started your business yet._

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">